 unexpected findings in patients with known lesions, with clinical interpretation of structural MRI studies.

 Mark Bergman has expertise in system administration for high-performance computing.
 Mr. Bergman devotes his full effort to system administration in the Center for Biomedical Imaging and Computing and Analytics.
 He will supervise the transition from the current NNC cluster to the new high-performance cluster.

 Guray Erus, Ph.D. has expertise image segmentation and registration, multiparametric image analysis, and the use of machine learning and pattern recognition in medical imaging.
 He provides consultative expertise in the use of CBICA pipelines for high-throughput image analysis.

 Margaret Ryan, MLA has been the associate director for the administrative core since 2003.
 She has a deep institutional knowledge of Penn and research administration, a background in medical publishing and is a valuable source of knowledge regarding regulatory information and user training.
 She is an active member of SOCRA and is an original Penn certified Clinical Research Coordinator.
 Margaret has served as a member of CAMRIS committee (radiology safety committee) since 2004.
 She is responsible for the MRI scheduling calendar, all websites, development/outreach, supervisory functions and overall operational and administrative functions of the NNC.

 Michael Stauffer is a system administrator and is responsible for the maintenance of our computing clusters, data storage, backup, and archiving, the web server, and for assisting new investigators wishing to access the computing cluster or to establish data processing facilities within their own laboratories.

-Ze Wang, PhD is a Research Assistant Professor of Biomedical Engineering with extensive experience in signal processing using various advanced methods such as PCA, ICA, WT, and SVM.
+Ze Wang, PhD, a Research Assistant Professor of Biomedical Engineering, has extensive experience in signal processing using various advanced methods such as PCA, ICA, WT, and SVM.
 He developed the ASLtbx software for ASL fMRI data analysis.